updated

 Typical volunteer shifts are from 7:00-12:00 or 1:30-6:30 PM and 8:00-8:30 PM. for final checks on the animals and locking up.

-You have access to the entire shared modern cottage with your own bedroom with key lock, separate private tv room (Apple TV) and own bathroom.
+You have access to the entire shared modern cottage with your own bedroom with key lock, living room, dining room Apple TV and own bathroom/shower.
+The bathroom must be made available to share when classes are on (typically some weekends).
 There is plenty of parking .
-There is no immediate public transport but we can give you a lift to the train or bus locally.
+There is no immediate public transport but we can give you a lift to the train or bus locally if we’re available.

-If you like fishing, we have a Hobie ProAnglerT kayak and all the gear with Jason as your guide.
+If you like fishing, we have all the gear with Jason as your guide.

 For some help around the farm and with our community we aim to make your visit to Australia a special one.